ABDFMSM/AOAI-Langchain-Bing/README.md

 This repo improves on the last repo by the following:
 1) We only require chat completion model from the Azure OpenAI.
 (No need for a completion model to extract key-words).
 2) Use BingSearch from the langchain library in order to use it as a tool for the langchain agent.
+(Also used get_time and get_weather functions to answer questions related to time and weather).
 3) Using a langchain agent that allows to store the chat history, use various tools, and display the thought process of the AOAI model.
 4) We can return multiple webpages to enrich the AOAI model with information.
 (This also means that AOAI will process more tokens and occur more cost)